 The onboarding process should begin the moment a new employee accepts the offer.
 The period of time between acceptance of the offer and the employee’s first day is an opportunity to reinforce to the new hire that they made a great decision and the company is excited for them to join the team.
 Here are a few things you can do during this time to help engage the new employee and make their first day a little less overwhelming:

 The first day on the job can be daunting for a new employee, which makes it more important for employers to create a welcoming and engaging plan for the day.
 Instead of overwhelming your new employee with paperwork and company presentations, organize their first day with tasks that will help them get acquainted with the company, culture, and their co-workers.

 A new hire is still learning the ropes and integrating with the company during the first month.
-It’s important for managers to stay engaged and visible throughout the first 30 days to ensure training is going well, your new hire is transitioning into their role, and they’re acclimating to the company’s culture.
+It’s important for managers to stay engaged and visible throughout the first 30 days to ensure training is going well, your new hire is transitioning into their role, and they are acclimating to the company’s culture.
 Here are some best practices to build employee engagement during the first month:

 After the first month, you can’t leave your new employee guessing whether or not they’re making it.
 Remember, 31% of employees quit within the first six months.
-Therefore, it’s critical that your onboarding process continues throughout the first six months and up to the first year.
+Therefore, it’s critical that the onboarding process continues throughout the first six months and up to the first year.
 Ongoing feedback, training, and support will help make your new employee feel like a valued member and contributor to the company as well as keep them engaged and aligned with the company.
 Here are some onboarding strategies to boost engagement and retention throughout the first year:

-Remember that the onboarding stage isn’t complete until your new employee is totally engaged in your culture.
-Investing the time and effort to integrate your new employees – whether that be several months or a couple of years – will pay off for you in the end in the form of higher engagement and retention.
+Remember that the Onboarding Stage isn’t complete until your new employee is totally engaged in your culture.
+Investing the time and effort to integrate your new employees – whether that be several months or a couple of years—will pay off for you in the end in the form of higher engagement and retention.

 Director of Marketing